python-trio/trio-talks/njsmith-async-concurrency-for-mere-mortals/README.rst

 The slides here were created in `LibreOffice
 <https://www.libreoffice.org/>`__ and use `Montserrat
 <https://fonts.google.com/specimen/Montserrat>`__, like the Trio logo,
 because I am **on brand**.
-You might need both of those to get them to render properly.
+In theory .odp is a standard format, but in practice you might need to install both of those to get them to render properly.
 Sorry.
 Slide software is all terrible.

 In this directory: